MicrosoftDocs/VBA-Docs/api/Excel.SaveAsOldFileFormat.md

 ## Example

-This example saves the chart in Microsoft Graph version 5.0 file format.
+This example saves the chart in Graph version 5.0 file format.

 ```vb